-In addition to the requirements listed in the SF-424 Application Guide, please indicate the project title as "FY 2019 RWHAP Part C Capacity Development Program" and include the following information:
+In addition to the requirements listed in the SF-424 Application Guide, please indicate the project title as "FY 2020 RWHAP Part C Capacity Development Program" and include the following information:

-- Identification of the selected category (HIV Care Innovation or Infrastructure Development) and activity. - A summary of the proposed activity and its intended impact (i.e., how the activity will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality of HIV primary care services for low income, uninsured, and underserved PLWH). - The funding amount requested for the one-year period of performance. - Identification of the statutory preference requested, if applicable.
+- Identification of the selected category (HIV Care Innovation or Infrastructure Development) and activity. - A summary of the proposed activity and its intended impact (i.e., how the activity will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality of HIV primary care services for low income, uninsured, and underserved people with HIV). - The funding amount requested for the one-year period of performance. - Identification of the funding preference requested, if applicable.

-The project abstract must be single-spaced and limited to one page in length.
+You must ensure that the project abstract must be single-spaced and limited to one page in length.